What Is BND? Vanguard Total Bond Market Index Fund

 The bottom line on BND

 BND gives you Bloomberg US Aggregate Float Adjusted Index exposure in one ticker at a 0.03% expense ratio.
-Most investors use it as a core holding and layer more concentrated thematic baskets on top.
+Most investors use it as a core holding and layer more concentrated thematic portfolios on top.

 More on BND